STOCKS NEWS EUROPE-Shares stay lower as Wall St falls

-Chancellor Angela Merkel said few countries in the Group of 20 leading economies had committed to participation in Europe's bailout fund.
+The S&P 500 and Nasdaq Composite are both down 0.3 percent in early trading; the Dow Jones is flat.

-The Dow Jones , S&P 500 and Nasdaq Composite are down between 0.6 and 0.7 percent in early trading.
+Internet search engine company Google falls 7.8 percent; General Electric falls 2.4 percent.

 Reuters Messaging: rm://brian.gorman.thomsonreuters.com@reuters.net